Securicord

 Induced pluripotent cells (iPS) are artificially generated from adult cells in laboratory settings.
 While these cells have proven valuable for stem cell research, their suitability and safety for cell therapy require further establishment.

-Rejuvenating The Immune SystemCord blood, the blood left in the umbilical cord post-birth, holds hematopoietic stem cells, making it a promising source for stem cell therapy.
+Rejuvenating the immune systemCord blood, the blood left in the umbilical cord post-birth, holds hematopoietic stem cells, making it a promising source for stem cell therapy.
 However, the limitation lies in its availability only at birth.

-Rejuvenating The Immune SystemOf these options, cord blood stands as a strong contender for cell therapy, owing to its collection and cryopreservation at birth.
+Rejuvenating the immune systemOf these options, cord blood stands as a strong contender for cell therapy, owing to its collection and cryopreservation at birth.
 These cells represent the youngest possible stem cell source, with minimal aging factors, DNA damage, and long telomeres.
 As illustrated by previous stem cell transplant studies, the presence of young hematopoietic stem cells is crucial for rejuvenating an aging immune system.

 In summary, a robust immune system is pivotal in defending against infections, and its efficacy diminishes with age due to immunosenescence.
 This susceptibility to infections, particularly life-threatening for the elderly, highlights the importance of addressing immune aging.